Mauricio Taricco: Ipswich Town

 In September 1994, Taricco joined Ipswich Town for around £150,000 after then Ipswich Town manager John Lyall looked for new players in South America.
-He was signed alongside Uruguayan Adrián Paz, who played at Estudiantes de La Plata.
+He was signed alongside Uruguayan Adrián Paz, who played at Estudiantes.
 Both were represented by FIFA agent, Marcelo Houseman, brother of 1978 FIFA World Cup champion René Houseman.

 Taricco made his debut in a League Cup match which ended as a 3–0 home loss against Bolton Wanderers, playing the whole match in his sole appearance of the season, which saw Ipswich Town relegated from Premier League.
-On 26 August 1995, Taricco played his first league match under manager George Burley, who replace Lyall midway in the previous season.
+On 26 August 1995, Taricco played his first league match under manager George Burley, who replaced Lyall midway in the previous season.
 The match against West Bromwich Albion ended 0–0.
 He quickly made an impression as a solid defender blessed with immaculate passing ability and considerable attacking flair, and he went on to make 47 appearances that season.

-Early in the 1996–97 season, Taricco scored his first goal for Ipswich Town in a 5–2 win over Reading. and his second on 8 March 1997 in a 1–0 away win over Stoke City.
-His talent earned him the 1997 Ipswich Town F.C.
-Player of the Year, receiving the award in 18 April, just before a match against rivals Norwich City.
+During the 1996–97 season, Taricco scored his first goal for Ipswich Town in a 5–2 win over Reading and his second on 8 March 1997 in a 1–0 away win over Stoke City.
+His performances earned him the 1997 Player of the Year, an award he received on 18 April, just before a match against rivals Norwich City.
 Taricco confirmed his popularity by scoring in that match, which ended in a 2–0 win for Ipswich Town.
-His club finished in 4th place in the 1996–97 First Division, only to be beaten by Sheffield United on away goals in the 1997 First Division play-offs semifinal.
-He further endeared himself to his fans by leaving the Portman Road pitch in tears after the elimination, playing a total of 53 matches during the season.
+Ipswich finished in fourth place in the 1996–97 First Division, and were beaten by Sheffield United on away goals in the 1997 First Division play-offs semi-final.
+He further endeared himself to the Ipswich fans by leaving the Portman Road pitch in tears after the elimination.
+In total, Taricco played a 53 matches during the season.

-In the 1997–98 season, Taricco made another 53 appearances for Ipswich Town, reaching the quarter-finals in the 1997–98 Football League Cup before losing to Chelsea in a penalty shoot-out after a 2–2 draw in regular time, in which Taricco scored.
+In the 1997–98 season, Taricco made another 53 appearances for Ipswich Town, reaching the quarter-finals of the 1997–98 Football League Cup before losing to Chelsea in a penalty shoot-out after a 2–2 draw in regular time, in which Taricco scored.
 He also scored in the 2–0 win against Manchester United in the previous round.
-Ipswich Town again reached the First Division play-offs after finishing 5th, but lost twice to Charlton Athletic in the semifinals.
+Ipswich Town again reached the First Division play-offs after finishing fifth, but lost twice to Charlton Athletic in the semi-finals.
 That season, Taricco was named in the PFA Team of the Year.

 Taricco continued his good form at the start of 1998–99, which included a spectacular goal following a run from inside his own half against Crystal Palace on 3 October 1998.
-He caught the attention of Tottenham Hotspur, whose bid of £1.775m Ipswich found impossible to refuse.
 His final game for the club turned out to be a 2–0 win against Wolverhampton Wanderers on 3 November 1998, when he was stretchered off in the last few minutes.
-He played a total of 137 league matches, scoring 4 goals.
+He played a total of 137 league matches, scoring four goals.

+In November 1998, Ipswich Town accepted an offer of £1.75 million for Taricco from Premier League club Tottenham Hotspur.